Utilities in an Outdoor Kitchen

 When you're talking to plumbers or finalizing details with your contractor, remember that in cold climates winterization is key.
 There are two main options: using an ejector pump to flush the water from the lines at the end of the season or installing a gravity-based system with the pipes running to an insulated, below-grade space, so you can open the valve and empty the pipe.
 Which works best for you depends on your particular site.

-Unless you're planning to grill exclusively with charcoal, you'll need to fuel your barbecue with gas.
+Unless you plan to grill exclusively with charcoal, you'll need to fuel your barbecue with gas.
 If you live in an area where natural gas is available, you may want to run a gas line to the grill.
 Imagine never again running out of gas midway through dinner prep.

 Expect to pay $500 or $600, plus the monthly cost of natural gas, for this convenience, estimates Mark Allen, president of Outdoor Kitchens by Design.